+PSYC 392-393

-PSYC 392-393 Special Topics in Psychology I-II
+Special Topics in Psychology I-II

 "Special topics" courses serve as a vehicle by which a department may offer a topical or thematic study not included in the regular course offerings.
 The specific content is indicated when the course is listed in the schedule of classes.
-Prerequisite: Permission of Dean

-PSYC 402 Psychological Research Methodology and Lab I Four Credits LA
+Psychological Research Methodology and Lab I

 This course provides an introduction to nonexperimental, correlational, and experimental methods of research.
 Topics include ethics in research, statistics for behavioral sciences, and the use of computers for data analysis.
 Class discussion and student projects are designed to teach the student how to read and critically evaluate popular and professional literature in psychology.
 Students plan, carry out, evaluate, and write APA-style reports on research projects.
-Offered every semester.
+Offered every semester